 Bodega Aniello, An Innovative Female-led Winery In Patagonia

-Have you ever heard about White Pinot Noir?
+White Pinot Noir—have you heard of it?
 I have previously mentioned how delicious Pinot Noir from Patagonia is.
 The terroir of Argentina’s Southernmost region is perfect for this sensitive grape.
 However, finding a bottle of white Pinot Noir is not easy.
 I managed to acquire a bottle of Bodega Aniello White Pinot Noir from a charming local wine shop in Brooklyn.
 My delight with this wine led me to reach out to the winery.
 During an interview with CEO Maria Cruz De Angelis, I discovered that Bodega Aniello is an innovative winery led by women.
 They not only make exquisite reds and whites, but also promote gender equality.

 BODEGA ANIELLO PINOT NOIR WINES

-Bodega Aniello was founded in 2013 and currently owns 135 acres of land with Malbec, Trousseau, Pinot Noir, Merlot, Cabernet Franc, and Chardonnay vines alongside the Rio Negro River.
+Bodega Aniello was founded in 2013 and currently owns 135 acres of land with Malbec, Trousseau, Pinot Noir, Merlot, Cabernet Franc, and Chardonnay vines on the banks of the Rio Negro River.

-The winery specialize in Pinot Noir.
-The characteristics of the terroir allow them to focus on this grape variety.
+The winery specialize in Pinot Noir because the characteristics of the terroir allow them to focus on this grape variety.
 “Patagonia climate favors the slow ripening of Pinot Noir grapes.
-Well-drained sandy, loamy, and silty soils result in complex and elegant wines with lower alcohol per volume, and good acidity”, explains De Angelis.
+Well-drained sandy, loamy, and silty soils result in complex and elegant wines with lower alcohol per volume, and good acidity,” explains De Angelis.

-Considering the quality and potential of the Pinot Noir grapes in this region, they opted to produce four types of Pinot Noir wines: a white, a rosé, and two reds.
+Considering the quality and potential of the Pinot Noir grapes in this region, they opted to produce four types of Pinot Noir wines: white, rosé, and two reds.

 Bodega Aniello White Pinot Noir is very aromatic and refreshing.
 It’s made by lightly pressing the grapes and allowing minimal skin contact before fermentation.
-Just like the so-called ‘Blanc de Noir’ winemaking process typical of Champagne.
-Also, 10% of the wine was aged up to five months in French oak.
+Then, 10% of the wine is aged up to five months in French oak barrels.

 It is intense on the nose, offering chalk, lemon, peach, and apple aromas.
 On the palate, citrus, honey and wet stones flavors.
 The wine is light to medium bodied, with medium plus acidity, and medium finish.
 It pairs wonderfully with pulled pork tacos or octopus and beans salad.